liferay/liferay-docs/discover/deployment/articles-dxp/02-liferay-connected-services/03-using-lcs.markdown

 3. To regenerate an environment's token: Click the environment's *Actions* button in the table, and select *Regenerate*.

-4. To delete an environment's token: Click the environment's *Actions* button in the table, and select *Delete*.

-Remember that if you regenerate or delete a token, all DXP instances that use it won't be able to connect until receiving the new token.
+Remember that if you regenerate a token, all DXP instances that use it won't be able to connect to LCS until receiving the new token.

 Once you download environment token, use the following steps to connect a Liferay DXP instance with LCS: